VanBortleLab/RNApolymerase_metamap/README.md

 # Data formats

-Composite ChIP-seq signal track files and uniform RNA polymerase bin-scores are publicly available in `.bigwig` format via [Zenodo](https://zenodo.org/records/11373437).
-These `.bigwig` files are also available [on this page]() in a reduced size. *Note: these files are trimmed with a floor value to remove intervals with negligble values*.
+Signal track files corresponding to our processed composite ChIP-seq and uniform bin-scores are available as `.bigwig` file format via [Zenodo](https://zenodo.org/records/11373437).

+Signal track `.bigwig` files are also available [on this page]() in a reduced size.
+*Note: these files are trimmed with a floor value to remove intervals with negligble values*.

-[Click here](https://tinyurl.com/29rey6al) to visualize these tracks on IGV
+**[Click here](https://tinyurl.com/29rey6al) (or the recording below) to visualize these tracks on IGV**

 [![IGV Session](igv-session.gif)](https://tinyurl.com/29rey6al)